jamescastells/pokecrystal/INSTALL.md

 ## Editing files

+Create a folder, called pokecrystal, in your guest system.

 Install Atom: https://atom.io

-Open it, and then go to Preferences.
+Open it, and go to File->Open.
+Select the pokecrystal folder recently created, and click in Open.
+The folder will be displayed in the left panel.

+Now go to Preferences.
 Click on Install, and search for the package remote-ftp.
 Install it.

 Under the Packages menu, click on Remote FTP, and click on Toogle.